OkelloAndrewPeters/rigidityiq-gemma4/README.md

 to apply it never reach them.

-RigidityIQ puts neurological clinical decision support directly in the hands of Community Health Workers (CHWs) — running fully offline on a basic laptop, with no internet required during clinical use.
+RigidityIQ puts neurological clinical decision support directly in the hands of Community Health Workers (CHWs), it runs fully offline on a basic laptop, with no internet required during clinical use.
+RigidityIQ grades rigidity which is one of 3 major motor symptoms of Parkinson's disease.

 ---